Click Here to Return to the Benefits Office Home Page

 You are automatically included in the Plan if you are an employee in a collective bargaining unit represented by Local Union No. 392 with an employer who makes contributions to the Pension Fund.
 You may be included if you are a non-bargaining unit employee covered by a participation agreement requiring employer contributions to the Plan.

 Yes.
-You must sign an enrollment card which tells the Trustees whom you want to receive any death benefit that you may be entitled to under the Plan.
+You must sign a Universal Beneficiary Designation form which tells the Trustees whom you want to receive any death benefit and return of contributions that you may be entitled to under the Plan.
 If you are married, your beneficiary will be your spouse, unless your spouse consents in writing to the designation of another beneficiary.
 If you fail to designate a beneficiary in writing and file such a designation with the Trustees before your death, the Trustees will pay any death benefit to which you may be entitled to your estate or to any one of the persons listed in the following order of priority: (1) your surviving spouse; (2) your children; (3) your father; (4) your mother; (5) your grandchildren; (6) your brothers and sisters.

 The Fund office must be notified prior to the first of the month in which you wish to retire.
 If the Fund office is not notified prior to the first of the month, retirement benefits may not begin until the first of the following month.

 Yes, but please remember an appointment is necessary to insure all information needed to calculate your pension has been received.
-If you are married, your spouse must also come into the Fund office with you.
+If you are married and choose a Single Life Annuity option, your spouse must also come into the Fund office with you.

 The application for benefits cannot be completed until you have worked your last day.
 The Fund office must contact your employer to get your final work hours in order to complete your pension application.
 It is best that you contact the Fund office after your last day worked to set up an appointment.

 A birth certificate for yourself and your spouse, if married; a marriage certificate and divorce decree if divorced.